LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 source file with either YAP or SWI-Prolog results in a misleading syntax error.

-JIProlog and Lean Prolog default encoding is UTF-8.
-Therefore, only the `babel.lgt` file can be used with these systems.
+JIProlog, Tau Prolog, and Trealla Prolog default encoding is UTF-8.
+Therefore, only the `babel.lgt` file can be used with these backends.

 Be sure to use a text editor that supports these encodings when opening these files.
 In addition, you may need to configure your text editor to